bbauska/meta-react-basics/README.md

   alt="."
   width="40%" />
 </p>
-This component uses the built in date function in JavaScript, along with the get day method to store the day of the week as a number, where zero represents Sunday, and six, the following Saturday.
+<p>This component uses the built in date function in JavaScript, along with the get day method to store the day of the week as a number, where zero represents Sunday, and six, the following Saturday.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~ w3-s05-i. two components - each with a message (222) ~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->